Lathyrus odoratus - the sweet pea - is a flowering plant in the genus Lathyrus in the family Fabaceae native to southern Italy.

 Sow my sweet pea

-You can sow directly in the ground from mid-May and the flowering will take place late.
+You can sow directly in open soil from mid-May and the flowering will take place late.
 Wait for the earth to warm up enough - if the nights are still cool (less than 10 ° C) it's still a little too early!

 Sow in pits: dig a hole every 15 cm deep, fill with potting soil, prick 4 to 5 seeds by sinking 1 cm and water.